Actor model: Locality

 Another important characteristic of the actor model is locality.

 Locality means that in processing a message, an actor can send messages only to addresses that it receives in the message, addresses that it already had before it received the message, and addresses for actors that it creates while processing the message.
 (But see Synthesizing addresses of actors.)

 Also locality means that there is no simultaneous change in multiple locations.
 In this way it differs from some other models of concurrency, e.g., the Petri net model in which tokens are simultaneously removed from multiple locations and placed in other locations.

 Composing actor systems

 The idea of composing actor systems into larger ones is an important aspect of modularity that was developed in Gul Agha's doctoral dissertation, developed later by Gul Agha, Ian Mason, Scott Smith, and Carolyn Talcott.

 Behaviors

 A key innovation was the introduction of behavior specified as a mathematical function to express what an actor does when it processes a message, including specifying a new behavior to process the next message that arrives.
 Behaviors provided a mechanism to mathematically model the sharing in concurrency.

 Behaviors also freed the actor model from implementation details, e.g., the Smalltalk-72 token stream interpreter.
-However, it is critical to understand that the efficient implementation of systems described by the actor model require extensive optimization.
+However, the efficient implementation of systems described by the actor model require extensive optimization.
 See Actor model implementation for details.